MarioC-12/nvimconfig/README.md

 # NVIM DOTFILE
-This repository contains my nvim dotfile.
+This repository contains my neovim configuration.

 It includes LSP support, multiple LuaSnip snippets and more plugins.